dimanikulin/fva/README.md

 ## Contributing
 &nbsp;&nbsp;&nbsp; You are always welcome to contribute!
 There are many items to help the author in.
 When you commit please don't forget about putting the issue ID there.
-TBD - to define the BRANCHING STRATEGY PLAN

 ## Stay in touch
 &nbsp;&nbsp;&nbsp; An author does not provide any support for now, because the development is in a hot stage.